Yesenia M. Gallegos

 In addition, Yesenia conducts and oversees workplace investigations of harassment and discrimination, conducts wage & hour audits and provides organizations with training (in English or Spanish) in the following areas:

 - Employment law for managers and supervisors

 - Compliance with California wage and hour law

 - The interplay between disability law, reasonable accommodations and leaves of absence

 Yesenia’s recent representative matters include:

-- Represented CLS Transportation in the pivotal case of Iskanian v.
-CLS Transportation Los Angeles, wherein the California Court of Appeal held that Concepcion v.
-AT&T overruled the state’s Supreme Court decision in Gentry v.
-Superior Court, affirming the decision that class action waivers in employment arbitration agreement are enforceable.
-This case is currently pending before the California Supreme Court and oral argument is scheduled for April 3, 2014.
+- Represented CLS Transportation in the pivotal wage and hour class action entitled Iskanian v.
+CLS Transportation Los Angeles, wherein the California Supreme Court held that Concepcion v.
+AT&T overruled the state's Supreme Court decision in Gentry v.
+Superior Court, affirming the decision that class action waivers in employment arbitration agreement are enforceable

 - Successfully appealed the California Employment Development Department’s tax and penalty assessment levied against a California employer resulting in an 85% reduction in penalties